All Programs

 Day/Dream: Melting Soundscapes by Martancho

-M_A is excited to present Melting Soundscapes, a performance by sound artist Martancho (Martín Velez), inside the Day/Dream installation.
-Melting Soundscapes is a live, generative sound piece exploring ice as a sonic material, creating intricate textures as it melts, cracks and transforms.
+M&A was excited to present Melting Soundscapes, a performance by sound artist Martancho (Martín Velez), inside the Day/Dream installation.
+Melting Soundscapes was a live, generative sound piece exploring ice as a sonic material, creating intricate textures as it melted, cracked and transformed.

-Doors will open to visitors at 7:30 PM.
-The performance will begin at 8:00 PM.
+Doors opened at 7:30 PM and the performance began at 8:00 PM.

-Melting Soundscapes is free to attend.
-We will be accepting material drop-offs for HEAT AID during the program, so please bring items to donate!
-A list of recommended items is here.
+Melting Soundscapes was free to attend.
+We accepted material drop-offs for HEAT AID during the program, and a list of recommended items is here.

 Born in Bogota, Martín Velez (AKA Martancho) lives in the Los Angeles area.
 Martín’s work combines music, sound, science, and technology into single interactive experiences that aim to cultivate social consciousness and self-awareness within audiences at a personal and environmental level.
 His installation works have been presented in Los Angeles and Bogota.
 Martín holds a Bachelor of Music in Music Theory and Sound Engineering from the Pontificia Universidad Javeriana in Bogota and a Master in Fine Arts from the California Institute of the Arts.